RareSkills/blog/cusdc-v3-compound/cusdc-v3-compound.md

 Similarly, the totalSupply() is not the amount of USDC lenders deposited into Compound — it is the _present value_ of the total deposits.

-The [totalSupply and totalBorrow code](https://github.com/compound-finance/comet/blob/main/contracts/Comet.sol#L1267C1-L1285C6) screenshotted below should the relationship to the present value clear.
+The [totalSupply and totalBorrow code](https://github.com/compound-finance/comet/blob/main/contracts/Comet.sol#L1267C1-L1285C6) screenshotted below should make the relationship to the present value clear.

 ![totalSupply() and totalBorrow() functions](https://static.wixstatic.com/media/935a00_1daf2c3dffb24611aaf6de16b6554213~mv2.png/v1/fill/w_666,h_352,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_1daf2c3dffb24611aaf6de16b6554213~mv2.png)